calabash/calabash-ios/calabash-cucumber/doc/x-platform-testing.md

       screenshot_embed
 	end```

-The `page` method is a helper method (described below) which initializes a page object from a class.
-The `await` method for now just returns the page object after waiting for the page to be loaded.
+The `page` method is a helper method in Calabash which initializes a page object from a class.
+The `await` method just returns the page object after waiting for the page to be loaded.

 We store the page object in an instance variable in the cucumber world (`@page`) and use it in the subsequent steps.

-Notice how the steps only use page object.
-This feature as well as the step definitions can be 100% reused across platforms.
+Notice how the steps only use page-object methods.
+This feature, as well as the step definitions, can be 100% reused across platforms.
 Great!

 ## Step 3 - Platform implementations

 Now we need to give an implementation of the `WordPressComPage` on iOS and Android (and all other supported platforms).
 We put those implementations in separte directories `features/ios/pages` and `features/android/pages` and name them `word_press_com_page_ios.rb` and `word_press_com_android.rb`.

-Here is the implementation for iOS:
+Here is the implementation for iOS.
+It uses an abstract Page Object Class defined in Calabash iOS (`Calabash::IBase`).

 ```ruby
 require 'calabash-cucumber/ibase'